scala/docs.scala-lang/_overviews/FAQ/index.md

 ### Can I chain or nest implicit conversions?

 Not really, but you can [make it work](https://stackoverflow.com/a/5332804).

-But note that implicit conversions are, in general, discouraged.
+Nevertheless note that implicit conversions are, in general, discouraged.

 ### Where does Scala look for implicits?